Global existence for the 2D incompressible isotropic elastodynamics for small initial data: Introduction

-To make the Fourier transform method works properly, it is crucial to choose an appropriate $Z$- norm and get the improved $Z$- norm estimate, thereafter get the improved dispersion estimate to close the argument.
+To make the Fourier transform method works properly, it is important to choose an appropriate $Z$- norm and get the improved $Z$- norm estimate, thereafter get the improved dispersion estimate to close the argument.
 Because the linear decay estimate we will prove in this paper has a similar structure as the one proved in the works of Ionescu-Pusateri \cite{AIonescu1, AIonescu2}, inspired from their works, we choose the $Z$- norm used in \cite{AIonescu1}.
+For more details about how this argument works, see \cite{pierre1,germain2,pierre2,AIonescu4, AIonescu5,AIonescu3,AIonescu1,AIonescu2, IP3,IP4}.